Malamute First Aid Kit

 - Neomycin Ophthalmic ointment - irritated, infected eyes

-- Heavy Sheet (to be used as a stretcher for transporting)
+- Heavy Sheet or pet transporter (to be used as a stretcher for transporting)